-Wow, I can't believe it's been so long since I posted these photos on Facebook!
+Wow, I can't believe it's been so long since I posted old photos of my books on Facebook!
 I love Facebook for many reasons as an author, and this is definitely one of them.
 I am both ashamed and amused by the cover designs back then, but thrilled because I've come such a long way, learning new skills and studying the industry on my own.

-So, to mark the success of Curious Cat Books as the company currently stands, I thought I'd share these.
+So, to mark the success of Curious Cat Books as the company currently stands, I thought I'd share them again.

-I know you can't unsee those, they're probably burned in your retinas for the rest of your life.
+I know you can't unsee them, they're probably burned in your retinas for the rest of your life.
 Sorry!
 But here's what they actually are...